 This spring is mounted on the axle by the U bolt.
 The one end of spring is mounted on the frame and other is connected with a shackle which allow to change in length between eye of spring when the vehicle come across projection of road and upward movement of wheel.

 When there is wide range of loading on vehicle, helper spring is also provided with the leaf spring which increase the weight loading capacity of vehicle.
 These springs are made by the Chrome-Vanadium Steel, Silico-Manganese Steel or Carbon Steel as per requirement.
 These spring are noisy and does not used where luxuriousness is necessary.

 We all have seen coil springs many times.
 The helical spring used is suspension system is same as we see.
 It is mainly used in the independent suspension.
 It is also used in the conventional rigid axle suspension as they can be well accommodated in restricted spaces.
 The energy stored per unit volume is almost double in the case of coil spring than the leaf springs.
 These spring do not have noise problems but they does not take torque reaction and side thrust for which alternative arrangement have to be provided.

 3. Torsion Bar:

 It is simply a rod which acting under the torsion and taking shear stresses.
 It is often used with independent suspension.
 One end of the bar is fixed to the frame and the other end is fixed to the end of the wheel arm and supported in the bearing.
 The other end of the wheel arm is connected to the wheel hub.
-When the wheel strikes a bump it start vibrating up and down, thus torque on the torsion bar which acts as a springs.
+When the wheel strikes a bump, it start vibrating up and down, thus torque on the torsion bar start acting as a springs.

 4. Rubber Springs: